GabeScott/standard-works-vault/General Conference/1972 April - A People of Sound Judgment.md

 But the flow of revelation stopped only for the same reason that it ceased occasionally in Old Testament times.
 Isaiah explained it in this way:

-“... the Lord’s hand is not shortened, that it cannot save; neither his ear heavy, that it cannot hear:
+“… the Lord’s hand is not shortened, that it cannot save; neither his ear heavy, that it cannot hear:

-“But your iniquities have separated between you and your God, and your sins have hid his face from you. ...”
-(Isa.
-59:1–2.)
+“But your iniquities have separated between you and your God, and your sins have hid his face from you. …” ([[Isaiah 59.1|Isa.
+59:1–2]][[Isaiah 59.2|]].)

 However, in spite of wickedness, the scripture says that in the latter days there would come this new revelation of which we speak.
 Angels also were to visit the earth once more, giving divine direction to wandering mankind.